Dopasphere is a visual performance-based subwoofer that fires dynamic bass through water vapor.

 But what is the difference between music and all the other sounds that we encounter?

-Most experts agree to the fact that music is created when we organize sound.
+Most experts agree with the fact that music is created when we organize sound.

 Why is music so important to us?